(a short story)

 We had lived together for over five years, in more than one place, but now she moved through the house like it belonged to someone else.
 She folded blankets that didn’t need folding and wiped down counters that were already clean.

-She tucked her things into corners instead of unpacking them.
-Her coat stayed slung over the same chair, her bag never fully opened.
-She didn’t say it out loud, but everything about the way she was here—how she moved, how she held herself—felt temporary.
-And I felt it too.
+She tucked her things into corners instead of unpacking.
+Her coat stayed draped over the same chair, her bag never fully opened.
+She never said it, but the way she moved, the way she held herself—everything about her presence felt temporary.
+I felt it too.

 Later, when the house had gone quiet, she closed her laptop with a soft click and leaned back into the couch.
 Her sleeves slid down over her hands as she settled deeper into the cushions, the fabric brushing against her fingers like a reminder of how long she’d been sitting there.